Holmwood Estate: Estate School

 The Estate School is the second educational institute after the pre-school.
 Estate school covers up to Grade V. Its five teachers include the Principal.
 The school opened in the 1960s.

 Climate

 Holmwood Estate shares the climatic conditions prevailing in Nuwara Eliya.
-It is Hill Country Climate: From January to April the temperature ranges from 21-14 °C, May to 18–16 August °C and from September to 18–15 December °C. Seasons are milder than in Nuwara Eliya.
+It is Hill Country Climate: From January to April the temperature ranges from 21 to 14 °C, May to 18–16 August °C and from September to 18–15 December °C. Seasons are milder than in Nuwara Eliya.
 The forest cover in the South is evidence for its climatic richness.